 Do TUI River Cruises Have Dress Codes?

-Most of the time I just was wearing leggings and a jumper/hoodie.
+Most of the time, I just wore leggings and a jumper/hoodie.

-Our Cabin on Deck 1 Had a Very Strange Problem…
+Our Cabin On Deck One Had A Very Strange Problem…

-It was around now that mum and dad started to have issues with their cabin on deck 1.
+It was around now that Mum and Dad started to have issues with their cabin on deck one.

 I thought maybe my parents had come back, or that housekeeping were coming into the room but there was nobody there.

-The next day my parents were upgraded to a cabin on deck 2.
+The next day, my parents were upgraded to a cabin on deck two.

 Luckily the ship wasn’t at full capacity so they were able to do that.

-The TUI Skyla has a capacity of 150 and we only had 94 guests onboard.
-Typically, there are 40 crew onboard.
+The TUI Skyla has a capacity of 150, but we only had 94 guests onboard during our sailing.
+Typically, there are also 40 crew onboard.

 The Scenery When Sailing Was Incredible